gambinoeliot/Angular-Asymmetry-in-Dimuon-Production/README.md

 [4] LibreTexts.
 16.3: The Differential Cross Section.
 [5] Eric Jones, Travis Oliphant, Pearu Peterson, et al. SciPy: Open source scientific tools for Python.
 [6] Caltech.
 The Minimum Chi-Square Method.
 [7] William G. Cochran.
 The $\chi^2$ test of goodness of fit.
 The Annals of Mathematical Statistics, 1952.
+[8] E. Fernandez, "Physics at LEP-1 and LEP-2", Proceedings of the Silafae-III Symposium, Cartagena de Indias, Colombia, April 2000.
+Available at: https://cds.cern.ch/record/850586